Modbury High School: Tunnels

 Since the school was built there had long been rumours of tunnels beneath the school.
 In late 2014, several male students from years 9 to 11 broke off a board in the male toilets on the ground floor of the main building.
 They found a ladder which led down into a network of tunnels, containing an old archive, old chairs, tables and even an old anatomical skeleton model.

 The tunnels were sealed by the school in the following weeks.

-TikTok Takeover

-In recent months, there has been a swarm of TikTok accounts directed toward Modbury High School staff, providing false information on the teachers.
-Most accounts started in early April, but some have since been removed after a discussion of police involvement circled the school.
-While the main account was active, it reached 150 followers and over 4000 likes, mostly from students that didn't attend the school.
-The most viewed video reached 80,000 views, while others followed behind with 60,000.
-At the time of writing, some accounts still remain active, specifically ones that state who the prettiest girls at the school are.
-The ringmaster, mhs.account.mhs.account, has since deleted their account to comply with the principal's threat of contacting the police.